-Most oil sold as salad oil is simply refined cottonseed oil, and for cooking purposes is equal to olive oil.
+Most oil sold as salad oil is simply refined cottonseed oil, and for cooking purposes is equal to olive oil, even better, as it contains more heat and consequently serves for frying better than olive oil.

 COTTONSEED OIL.

 Because of its cheapness and wholesomeness this oil is quite in demand and most satisfactory for soups and baking purposes.
 For making pies it should first be heated and beaten with an egg-beater or fork until foaming.
 Pastry will be light and very delicious, both in taste and flavor.